Bloody or tarry stools

 - Trauma or foreign body

-- Widened, overgrown blood vesels (esophageal and stomach varices)
+- Widened, overgrown veins (called varices) in the esophagus and stomach

 Call your health care provider if

-Call your doctor immediately if you notice blood or changes in the color of your stool.
-Even if you think that hemorrhoids are causing blood in your stool, your doctor should examine you in order to make sure that there is no other, more serious cause present at the same time.
+Call your doctor right away if you notice blood or changes in the color of your stool.
+You should be examined by your doctor even if you think that hemorrhoids are causing the blood in your stool.

 In children, a small amount of blood in the stool is usually not serious.
-The most common causes are constipation and milk allergies.
-But it is still worth reporting to your doctor, even if no evaluation is necessary.
+The most common cause is constipation.
+You should still tell your child's doctor if you notice this problem.

 What to expect at your health care provider's office

-Your doctor will take a medical history and perform a physical examination, focusing on your abdomen and rectum.
+Your doctor will take a medical history and perform a physical exam that focuses on your abdomen and rectum.

-- Are you taking blood thinners or NSAIDs (ibuprofen, naproxen, aspirin)
+- Are you taking blood thinners (aspirin, warfarin, clopidogrel, Aggrenox) or NSAIDs (ibuprofen, naproxen)?

 - Have you eaten black licorice, lead, Pepto-Bismol, or blueberries?